SGL-UT/gnsstk/PYTHON.md

 	list->std::vector conversion) are defined in the cpp submodule.

 	Warning: Reading documentation can get difficult in dealing with heavily-templated wrapped C++ code.
 Use these structures as little as possible.
-If containers are small it might be wise to use the provided functions in gpstk.cpp to convert the containers to native python lists/dicts.
+If containers are small it might be wise to use the provided functions in gnsstk.cpp to convert the containers to native python lists/dicts.

 Exceptions:

 	Exceptions were tricky to get right.
-In general, most exceptions thrown by calling GPSTk routines should be caught in the standard way in Python.
+In general, most exceptions thrown by calling GNSSTk routines should be caught in the standard way in Python.

 		| try:
-		|     a = gpstk.someFunction()
+		|     a = gnsstk.someFunction()
-		| except gpstk.exceptions.InvalidRequest:  # the most used exception in the GPSTk
+		| except gnsstk.exceptions.InvalidRequest:  # the most used exception in the GNSSTk
 		|     print 'Could not process data.'

-	When an exception is thrown by the C++ code, it is propagated to the SWIG system which has code (written in Exception.i) that either wraps the exception to one of the classes in gpstk.exceptions.
+	When an exception is thrown by the C++ code, it is propagated to the SWIG system which has code (written in Exception.i) that either wraps the exception to one of the classes in gnsstk.exceptions.

 Arrays: